 Most young men aren't concerned about major health issues like cancer.
 Most cancers do in fact occur later in life, but testicular cancer is most common in young men.

-The good news is that testicular cancer is uncommon and highly curable, especially if found early.
+The good news is that testicular cancer is uncommon and curable, especially if found early.
 Treatment advances have led to a much lower death rate from this cancer than in the past.
-There is a 95% 5-year survival rate, and a 99% survival rate for testicular cancer that is found in the earliest stages.
+There is a 95% survival rate for testicular cancer that is found in the early stages.

 As with most cancers, the key to the best outcomes are awareness and early detection.

 Some factors that have been linked to an increased risk of this cancer include:

-More advanced testicular cancer may cause other symptoms, such as lower back pain, nausea, or vomiting.
+More advanced testicular cancer may cause other symptoms, such as lower back pain, nausea, vomiting, or coughing up blood.

 The American Cancer Society recommends that men aged 20 years and older with average risk have their testicles examined during a regular physical exam.
 These exams will include screening for certain cancers.
 If you have a high risk for testicular cancer, like a family history, you may need to do more.
 Take some time to discuss your risk with your doctor and find out how to protect yourself.

 American Cancer Society